Show by Label

 Here it still has the MAX232 in place, so I could not change the parameters yet.

-As I already noticed on the Pico version, the processor clock is very critical when you start to increase the number of digits in resolution.
+As I already noticed on the Pico version, the counter clock is very critical when you start to increase the number of digits in resolution.
 This counter has it's own simple VCXO that had pretty good specifications, but when I tested it against my GPSDO, I was amazed how poor it performed, at least lying on my desk the way it is.

 External Clock

-As it so happens, I was already experimenting with the two OCXO's that were left-overs from my GPSDO project, and I already had plans to build a little PCB with a reference IC to better tune the frequency.
+As it so happens, I was already experimenting with two OCXO's that were left-overs from my initial GPSDO project, and I already had plans to build a little PCB with a reference IC to better tune the frequency.

 To improve the connections between my GPSDO and the external OCXO, I modified the three frequency input connectors on the counter PCB to SMA adapters.